Structure and network: Together for women’s rights

 The Regional Office in Burundi was set up in 2015 to represent medica mondiale in the region of the African Great Lakes.
 Its staff members network regionally with activists, relevant organisations and political institutions.
 The focus of the work is on Burundi and the South Kivu region.
 The office is managed by Maria Massaro.

 In northern Iraq, medica mondiale maintains a presence in the form of the Coordination Office.
-Led by Nancy Mumany, the team represents medica mondiale to institutions and partners, ensuring that all projects can be implemented smoothly.
+Led by Wedad Ibrahim, the team represents medica mondiale to institutions and partners, ensuring that all projects can be implemented smoothly.
 It also coordinates its own programmes.

 medica mondiale is active within various national and international networks and works together with other women’s and specialist organisations.
 The aim is to further develop our work and together bring about changes in society.